Tracy Thomas, LMFT

 How I Work With Students

-My personal philosophy in counseling is rooted in the belief that regardless of the complex emotional challenges that one might be facing, each person can experience emotional freedom and reach his or her maximum potential in life.
-This can be achieved through access to an empathic, culturally competent counselor who assists the client to reprocess traumatic events, to learn and practice mindfulness, make a commitment to accepting each experience as it is in the moment, and to align thoughts and behaviors with his or her core values to achieve desired outcomes.
+My personal philosophy in counseling is rooted in the belief that regardless of the emotional and functional challenges that one might be facing, each person can experience emotional freedom and reach their maximum potential in life.
+This can be achieved through access to an empathic and culturally humble counselor who helps the client reprocess traumatic events, learn and practice mindfulness skills, accept each experience as it is in the moment, interact with their emotions with grace, and commit to aligning their thoughts and behaviors with their core values to achieve desired outcomes.
+If a student is ready and willing to do the work, they can absolutely heal.

-In my person-centered approach to therapy, I often use Mindfulness Cognitive Behavioral Therapy, Acceptance and Commitment Therapy (ACT), DBT, and EMDR to treat clients.
+In my person-centered approach to therapy, I often use Acceptance and Commitment Therapy (ACT) and EMDR to treat clients.

 Identities that Represent Me